sgryjp/vscode-stable-sort/README.md

   In this example, we don't need to care about where to insert a new target; just appending one and sorting them will move it to the right place.

-## Background
+## Historical Background

-Stability of sorting is not valuable in most cases except for some.
+Previously the name of this extension was "Stable Sort".
+Here is why I wanted and created an extension which uses stable sort algorithm.

-As of VS Code 1.27.2, its algorithm to sort lines are not "stable" so sorting textually "same" words or lines may change those order.
-This behavior will not be a problem in most cases because those are normally completely identical so swapping those is not a change by all means.
-But, there are exceptional cases where two textually differrent lines are evaluated as equal.
-In those cases, sorted result will be different time to time.
+Back when Visual Studio Code was version 1.27.2, it have used unstable sort algorithm.
+This means that sorting textually identical words or lines may change those order.
+This behavior will not be a problem in most cases since swapping those is not a change by all means.

+Unfortunately, I encountered an exceptional case.
+In Japanese locale, an ASCII digit character and its counter part in
+[fullwidth forms](https://www.unicode.org/charts/PDF/UFF00.pdf)
-For example, an ASCII digit character and its counter part in [fullwidth forms](https://www.unicode.org/charts/PDF/UFF00.pdf) are treated as equal in Japanese locale so result of sorting words like below (BTW it's "type 2 diabetes" writen in Japanese) may change time to time:
+are treated as equal so the order of words like below changed every time I sort
+them:

     2型糖尿病
     ２型糖尿病

-This behavior is not appreciated for tasks like compositing dictionary data, since you cannot normalize data by simply sorting.
-This extension solves the problem.
+This behavior was very annoying when I was compositing dictionary data since I cannot normalize entries by simple sorting.
+To solve this problem, I wrote this extension.

-(Note that the "unstable" sort algorithm of VS Code (strictly, of Node.js) is used for relatively large number of lines so working with small data might not raise the problem.)